OpenPj/alfresco-process-services-project-sdk/README.md

  * Test your extensions with a consistent APS architecture running with Docker volumes

 # Contributors
-Thanks to Carlo Cavallieri and Jessica Foroni for giving help on isolating the integration tests suite.
+Thanks to Luca Stancapiano, Carlo Cavallieri and Jessica Foroni for giving help on isolating the integration tests suite.